gonzaloserrano/go-nzalo/code-review/README.md

     - [more from official core review](https://github.com/golang/go/wiki/CodeReviewComments#goroutine-lifetimes)
     - [more from Dave Cheney](http://go-talks.appspot.com/github.com/davecheney/presentations/writing-high-performance-go.slide?utm_source=statuscode&utm_medium=medium#35)
 - if you write libs, leave concurrency to the consumer of the lib
+- [the channel closing principle](http://www.tapirgames.com/blog/golang-channel-closing): don't close a channel from the receiver side and don't close a channel if the channel has multiple concurrent senders.
 - refs:
   - [pipelines and cancellation](https://blog.golang.org/pipelines)
   - [advanced concurrency patterns](https://blog.golang.org/advanced-go-concurrency-patterns)